-The Risk Matrix as well as the VIA conducted concludes that the scenario were the existing tall Pine trees on the site are retained and managed as per the CARA Demarcation permit provide the lowest impact regardless of the mast type/ design (Alternative 2a, Alternative 3a, Alternative 4a).
+The Risk Matrix as well as the VIA conducted concludes that the scenario where existing tall pine trees on the site are retained and managed as per the CARA Demarcation permit provide the lowest impact regardless of the mast type/ design (Alternative 2a, Alternative 3a, Alternative 4a).
 With the Tree mast design, Alternative 2a, rated as most preferred.
-The Tree mast will blend into the surrounding environment.
-Visual Impact significance can be rated as low.
+The tree mast will blend into the surrounding environment.
+Visual Impact significance can be rated as low and concurs with the impact rating assessment found in Appendix J2 (D).

 However, should the trees be removed the visual impact is increased.
-The visual impact of the Tree mast is, with the trees removed (Alternative 2b) is rated as high as the tree will look out of place.
-The visual impact of the monopole or lattice mast, with the trees removed (Alternative 3b.
-Alternative 4b) is rated as medium significance.
-These impacts can be further reduced by applying a dark or green colour will compliment similar coloured landscape elements and further reduce the exposure level.
+The visual impact of a tree mast with the trees removed (Alternative 2b) is rated as high as the tree will look out of place.
+The visual impact of the monopole or lattice mast, with the trees removed (Alternative 3b and Alternative 4b) is rated as medium significance.
+These impacts can be further reduced by applying a dark grey or dark green colour which will compliment similar coloured landscape elements and further reduce the exposure level of the structure.
+It is in terms of the exposure level of the structure that the lattice mast rates slightly lower than a monopole mast should the surrounding trees be removed.
+The non-solid nature of a lattice mast affords a level of 'transparency' resulting ion a lattice mast being less obtrusive than a monopole in a rural setting.
+Therefore, in the long term, a lattice mast is the most referred alternative.